THE BACK STORY

-Whether in the field or the edit suite, I’ve listened to the people who live in a still-segregated town in Mississippi where black kids and white kids go to different schools, and churches do not mix; to residents of an isolated town in the Democratic Republic of Congo who macheted a field so our Cessna could land; to inmates learning patience through training wild mustangs; to a young couple struggling with genetic testing that may reveal the deadly Huntington’s gene.
+Whether in the field or the edit suite, I consider myself blessed to have listened to so many diverse lives - the folks who live in a still-segregated town in Mississippi where black kids and white kids go to different schools, and churches do not mix; the residents of an isolated town in the Democratic Republic of Congo who macheted a field so our Cessna could land; the inmates learning patience through training wild mustangs; the a young couple struggling with genetic testing that may reveal the deadly Huntington’s gene.
 And from these conversations I have not only grown but brought shape to their stories and shared them with the world.

 Early in my career, when music videos were my playground, I got my kicks from creating poetry for the eyes through ominous, vibrant or whimsical imagery.
 But after a few years, I craved more.
 I wanted to give quiet voices a podium.
 So I entered the doc world, and here I found a home.

 The world hands us profound story material every day.
 Much of it either melts me or boils my blood.
 Then it numbs me.
-And then it fuels me.
+But then...it fuels me.